How Much Does a New Front Door Cost in the UK?

 We'll now break down the durations involved in having a new door fitted.
 In this section, we'll also consider some of the most common factors in shaping the timeframe of fitting a new front door.

-On average it takes 2-5 hours to have a new front door fitted, regardless of the type.
 However, ease of access, the state of the installation area, and the number of tradespeople hired can also shape the duration of the work.

-Since the door is being fitted from the outside, adverse weather can prolong or delay the work.
+Since the door is being fitted from the outside, adverse weather can also prolong or delay the work.

-Types of Front Door
+Types of Front Doors

 In this section, we'll take a closer look at the various options you have when it comes to having a new front door installed.
-Let's consider why you should and shouldn't go with these different types.

 uPVC Front Door Cost